mxagar/hyperparameter-optimization/README.md

 ### Hyperparameter Tuning with Different Cross-Validation Schemes

 If we use Scikit-Learn, we need to use `RandomSearchCV` or `GridSearchCV` for hyperparameter tuning wth cross-validation.
-The code below is very similar to the previous one, but we pass our cross-validation scheme to `GridSearchCV` instead of `cross_validate()`.
+The code below is very similar to the previous one, but we pass our cross-validation scheme to `GridSearchCV` instead of `cross_val_score()`.

 ```python
 from sklearn.linear_model import LogisticRegression